SlappyPenguin/antsolver/README.md

 # Antsolver
-This is a heads-up no-limit poker AI built from advanced game theory research.
-The goal for this project is to achieve elite human level performance in heads-up poker, while training entirely on the computing resources found on a laptop.
-It was inspired by frontier research on imperfect-information games (see `history/`).
+A heads-up no-limit (HUNL) poker AI built from contemporary research on imperfect-information games.
+The goal for this project is to achieve elite human-level performance in HUNL, while training entirely on the computing resources found on a laptop.

+This project is inspired by frontier research on large-scale imperfect-information games (see `history/`).

 ## Structure
 ### Generate abstraction